-All represented employees of NJRHS hired on or after October 1, 2000, non-represented employees hired on or after October 1, 2009 and NJNG represented employees hired on or after January 1, 2012, are covered by an enhanced defined contribution plan instead of the defined benefit plan.
+All represented employees of NJRHS hired on or after October 1, 2000, non-represented employees hired on or after October 1, 2009 and NJNG represented employees hired on or after January 1, 2012 are covered by an enhanced defined contribution plan instead of the defined benefit plan.
 Participation in the postemployment medical and life insurance plan was also frozen to new employees as of the same dates, with the exception of new NJRHS represented employees, for which benefits were frozen beginning April 3, 2012.

 The Company maintains an unfunded nonqualified PEP that was established to provide employees with the full level of benefits as stated in the qualified plan without reductions due to various limitations imposed by the provisions of federal income tax laws and regulations.
-There were no plan assets in the nonqualified plan due to the nature of the plan.
+There are no plan assets in the nonqualified plan due to the nature of the plan.

 The Company's funding policy for its pension plans is to contribute at least the minimum amount required by the Employee Retirement Income Security Act of 1974, as amended.
-In fiscal 2021 and 2020, the Company had no minimum funding requirements.
-The Company made no discretionary contributions to the pension plans in fiscal 2021 or 2020.
-The Company does not expect to be required to make additional contributions to fund the pension plans over the following two fiscal years based on current actuarial assumptions; however, funding requirements are uncertain and can depend significantly on changes in actuarial assumptions, returns on plan assets and changes in the demographics of eligible employees and covered dependents.
+In fiscal 2022 and 2021, the Company had no minimum funding requirements and did not make any discretionary contributions to the pension plans.
+The Company does not expect to be required to make additional contributions to fund the pension plans during the next fiscal year based on current actuarial assumptions; however, funding requirements are uncertain and can depend significantly on changes in actuarial assumptions, returns on plan assets and changes in the demographics of eligible employees and covered dependents.

 There are no federal requirements to pre-fund OPEB benefits.
 However, the Company is required to fund certain amounts due to regulatory agreements with the BPU.
-The Company contributed \$7.2 million and \$8.4 million, in fiscal 2021 and 2020, respectively, and estimates that it will contribute between \$5 million and \$10 million over each of the next five years.
+The Company contributed \$6.1 million and \$7.2 million in fiscal 2022 and 2021, respectively, and estimates that it will contribute between \$5 million and \$10 million over each of the next five years.
 Additional contributions may be required based on market conditions and changes to assumptions.

 The Affordable Care Act was enacted in March 2010 and created an excise tax applicable to high-cost health plans, commonly known as the Cadillac Tax.
-Employers who sponsor health plans that have an annual cost that exceeded an amount defined by the law would pay a 40 percent tax on the excess plan costs beginning in 2022.
-The 2020 federal spending package permanently eliminated the Affordable Care Actmandated Cadillac tax on high-cost employer-sponsored health coverage.
+Beginning in 2022, employers who sponsor health plans that have an annual cost that exceeded an amount defined by the law pay a 40 percent tax on the excess plan costs.
+The 2020 federal spending package permanently eliminated the Affordable Care Act-mandated Cadillac tax on high-cost employer-sponsored health coverage.
 Due to the repeal, the Company's OPEB liability was revalued for these changes.
 The Company applied a practical expedient to remeasure the plan assets and obligations as of December 31, 2019, which was the nearest calendar month-end date.
 The impact of the revaluation of the OPEB liability was recorded as of January 1, 2020 and is incorporated within actuarial assumptions at September 30, 2020.